The definition of a ‘PPS lease’ has changed and your business may be impacted.

 Leases (and bailments) of an indefinite term may be registered at a time when a lessor has reasonable grounds to believe that an indefinite term lease will exceed a two year period.
 This may be at a time prior to the lease being entered into or as the lease approaches the two year period.

 The report on the Review of the PPS Act makes recommendations about the clarification of registration timeframes in connection with PMSI priority and on other issues.
 The Government is working towards addressing these issues in its response to the report.
-These changes should address concerns that have been raised that, for example, special PMSI priority may not be achieved by registering towards the end of the two year period.

 My lease agreement was entered into before 20 May 2017.
 What does this mean for me?